elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/011-uses-for-modules.md

 staged.rb	stop.rb drop.rb	reset.rb start.rb
 ```

 As you might expect, start.rb defines the start command.
-Here's what the source for it looks like.
+Here's what its source
+looks like:

 ```ruby
 Turbine::Application.extension(:start_command) do